MichaelELeonard/Python-API-Challenge/README.md

 <img src="Pics/Associated Hotels.png" width="689" height="726">

-## The hotel name and country of origin was added to the map as a hover message.
+## The vacation destinations were added to a map with the hotel name and country of origin as a popup hover message.

 <br>